 If you are going to be a guest, what are you contributing?
 Even if the hostess is handling it all, it is a nice gesture to offer to bring something and to assist in the kitchen, even for clean up.
 Also, it is nice to gift the hostess with a flower arrangement or a beverage.

-Once you can answer these questions you will have a better idea of how to plan.
-A plan is a Master Actualization Plan or MAP of what you want to do.
+Once you can answer these questions, you will have a better idea of how to plan and map the day.
+A MAP is a Master Actualization Plan or MAP of what you want to do.
 A map shows where you are, your destination, and the possibilities.
 Like all maps, it is a plan.
 A plan is a guide and it is not a straight-jacket.
 Put the must haves in red, they are your priorities.
 Other things can be negotiable when life happens.

 What about timing?
 For things that must be cooked on Thanksgiving Day, consider the time they need to cook to be served hot and schedule backwards.
 When considering the cooking time for the turkey, add time for it to rest before carving when it comes out of the oven.
 Of course, the simpler the meal, the more focus you can hygge with guests.